toastermagic/dayMonthSecond/README.md

-# dayMonthSecond
+# dms-rc0

-Application scaffold using aspnetcore rc3 with Auth0 and API authentication using JWT bearer tokens
+Application scaffold using aspnetcore rc3 for api, Auth0 for authentication and webpack for client